-The Milford Conservative Fund's objective is to provide a moderate return and protect capital after management and administration charges but before tax over the minimum recommended investment timeframe.
+The Milford Conservative Fund's objective is to provide moderate returns and protect capital after the base fund fee but before tax over the minimum recommended investment timeframe.

 It is a diversified fund that primarily invests in fixed interest securities, with a moderate allocation to equities.

-Three years.
+While conservative in nature, the Fund may experience short term negative returns, particularly in times of heightened volatility.
+Minimum recommended investment timeframe Three years.

-A performance benchmark is not applicable to the Milford Conservative Fund.
+A relevant benchmark is not applicable to the Milford Conservative Fund.